Learn about bedding

 Say Yes Bedding's owner has been in textile industry for over 12 years.
 You are welcome to ask any question you have in regards of bedding's fabric, types, thread count, care method etc. Leave a question in the box and we will be glad to help : )

 ***Unveil the most common secret for bedlinens.***

-The 2nd common confusion area: Thread Counts.
-The thread count is higher the quality is better.
-No. it is not true , There are 2 factors to determine fabric good quality or not, density and yarn size.
+nd common confusion area: Thread Counts.
+The thread count is higher the quality is better?
+No. it is not true , There are 2 factors to determine fabric 's quality.
+Density and yarn size.
 Density is the thread count and yarn size is the size of each thread. .
-Most common cotton fabric yarn is 40s 40s which is considered very good quality and price affordable. the higher yarn size is 60s 60s or sometimes it could be 60s and 40s which is considered a little luxurious and pricy, it usually comes in satin which feels very smooth and silky.
+Most common cotton fabric yarn is 40s 40s which is considered very good quality and price affordable. the higher quality yarn is 60s 60s or sometimes it could be 60s and 40s which is considered a little luxurious and pricy, it usually comes in satin which feels very smooth and silky.
 Printing pattern bedding often to be found in below 400 thread count.
 Usually density 200 to 400 TC and yarn 40s or 60s.
-High density fabrics or yarn 80s usually come in solid color or in embroidery craft—for its printing practical reason,
+High density fabrics or yarn 80s usually comes in solid color or in embroidery craft—for its printing practical reason.